noemathieux/SWGACNV/README.md

 # SWGACNV

-`SWGACNV` is an R package designed to facilitate Copy Number Variation (CNV) detection from BAM files generated through SWGA sequencing, specifically in malaria-related studies.
+`SWGACNV` is an R package designed to facilitate Copy Number Variation (CNV) detection from data generated through SWGA sequencing, specifically in malaria-related studies.

 ## Installation